gradle/gradle/design-docs/credentials-container.md

 * Add a `CredentialsContainer` to `org.gradle.api.internal.project.AbstractProject` similar to `org.gradle.api.artifacts.ConfigurationContainer`
 * Credentials, for the most part, should represent where the credentials data lives e.g. 'the public key is located at ~/.ssh/id_rsa.pub'
-* `org.gradle.api.artifacts.repositories.AuthenticationSupported` must remain backward compatible to support the existing DSL for configuring repositories and they're credentials.
+* `org.gradle.api.artifacts.repositories.AuthenticationSupported` must remain backward compatible to support the existing DSL for configuring repositories.

 ## Proposed DSL